KAIST-IS521/activity1-KSAlpha/README.md

 ### Extracting fields of the specific column from records

 Fields and records are parsed using the output of the FSM of the previous step (i.e., CSV validation).
 Parse result is expected to have a type of `(string list) list`, which inner lists are lists of fields and outer list is a list of records.
-This process is expected to be merged in to the algorithm of the previous step.
+This process is expected to be merged into the algorithm of the previous step.

 Wanted fields are extracted by mapping inner lists into fields, which is achieved by selecting the entry using the specific index of the list.
-In this process, `ListOutOfBounds` exception may occur due to bad user inputs.
+In this process, `IndexOutOfBounds` exception may occur due to bad user inputs.

-Any exceptions results in the program to exit with status code 1.
+Any exceptions result in exiting with status code 1.
 Otherwise, the algorithm continues.

 ### Printing extracted fields

-The program creates a string by joining extracted fields with desired line break (i.e., `LF` in Unix, `CRLF` in Windows), writes out the string to `stdout` and exits with status code 0.
+The program creates a string by joining extracted fields with a desired line break (i.e., `LF` in Unix, `CRLF` in Windows), writes out the string to `stdout` and exits with status code 0.
 Unexpected low-level I/O exceptions during write is not handled in the algorithm.